Crane Tree Removal Cost (2026)

 3. Trees Over Pools and Decks

-Nobody wants a 500-pound oak limb landing on their in-ground pool or pressure-treated deck.
+Nobody wants a 500-pound oak limb testing the structural integrity of their in-ground pool.
 The crane picks sections from above and carries them clear.
-Common situation in Burlington, Lexington, and Bedford where properties have mature trees next to pools.
+We see this constantly in Burlington, Lexington, and Bedford, where mature trees and back-yard pools tend to share a property line.

 4. Very Large Trees (80+ ft)